-3.1 Improving Access to Psychological Therapies (IAPT)
+4. Improving Access to Psychological Therapies (IAPT)

 Objective Progress to date Revised clinical model developed with stakeholders which meets prevalence requirements for Manchester.
-Secured additional £791K for North Manchester pilot to ensure at least 20% of those service users with a common mental health problem and a co-morbid Long term condition accessed the service.
-The refurbishment of Harpurhey Day Centre to enable the provision of a range of groups and activities to support health and wellbeing in the local community.
-Redesigned the pathway to optimise early opportunities to facilitate self-management & secondary prevention.
-Stepped care 'IAPT Plus' model to improve patient flow through the pathway, manage resources more efficiently & meet the needs of service users more effectively.
-Delivered a Citywide single point of access to Step 2 & Step 3, ensuring easy access for service users and referrers, consistent triage / assessment and referral to the most appropriate service in a timely way.
-Working in partnership with Third Sector providers.
-Providing a sustainable solution to achieve consistent performance against the range of national and local metrics.
-Implementation of a waiting list initiative to address historical long waits in former Step 4.
-Business case developed and approved to meet 19% prevalence in 2019/20, in line with the national target.
-Invested in a new clinical recording system that is easier for staff to use and supports the efficiency of clinical delivery.
-Capital works have taken place to utilise Chorlton House as an IAPT Hub, ensuring improved access for service users.
-Invested £850K in the redesign of Harpurhey to develop the community wellbeing hub, with provision of 10 dedicated IAPT counselling rooms alongside the continued provision of a range of groups and activities to support health and wellbeing in the local community.
-The IAPT Division and Estates have sourced an appropriate property, well placed within the south locality.
+Secured additional funding for North Manchester pilot to ensure at least 20% of those service users with a common mental health problem and a co-morbid Long term condition accessed the service, and a further business case developed & approved to meet 19% prevalence in 2019/20, in line with the national target.
+Redesigned the pathway to optimise early opportunities to facilitate self-management & secondary prevention Stepped care 'IAPT Plus' model to improve patient flow through the pathway, manage resources more efficiently & meet the needs of service users more effectively Delivered a Citywide single point of access to Step 2 & Step 3, ensuring easy access for service users and referrers, consistent triage / assessment & referral to the most appropriate service in a timely way Working in partnership with Third Sector providers

+- Providing a sustainable solution to achieve consistent performance against the range of national & local metrics. - Implementation of a waiting list initiative to address historical long waits in former Step 4. - Invested in a new clinical recording system that is easier for staff to use and supports the efficiency of clinical delivery. - Capital works have taken place to utilise Chorlton House as an IAPT Hub, ensuring improved access for service users. - Invested £850K in the redesign of Harpurhey to develop the community wellbeing hub, with provision of 10 dedicated IAPT counselling rooms alongside the continued provision of a range of groups & activities to support health & wellbeing in the local community, which is due to open in June 2019. - The IAPT team in the South Division have moved into a new local premise, Adamson House.

-- In the last year we have seen a 26% increase in the number of people receiving help from Manchester IAPT services. - An overall reduction of waiting times by 13% and recovery rates improving by 24% meaning more people being seen sooner and with better outcomes. - Sustained improvement against the 18 week wait target, August position is 94.9% against 95% target. - Improved accessibility via the single point of access improving the experience for service users and more effective referral pathways for GPs. - Increased provision of clinical venues across the city to ensure easier access for service users and promoting care closer to home - All service users on Step 4 waiting list to be offered therapy by January 2019. - Mobilisation of business case, all posts now recruited to and staff in post by early 2019.
+- In 2018 we have seen a 26% increase in the number of people receiving help from Manchester IAPT services. - An overall reduction of waiting times by 13% and recovery rates improving by 24% meaning more people being seen sooner and with better outcomes. - Sustained improvement against the 18 week wait target, with the current position 95% entering treatment. - Improved accessibility via the single point of access improving the experience for service users and more effective referral pathways for GPs. - Increased provision of clinical venues across the city to ensure easier access for service users and promoting care closer to home - All service users on Step 4 waiting list to be offered therapy by January 2019. - Mobilisation of business case, all posts now recruited to and staff are in post and delivering against the agreed outcome measures.

-3.1.3 Next Steps:
+4.1.3 Next Steps:

-A workshop was held on 16th October 2018 facilitated by MHCC with 3rd sector partners to explore how GMMH can work together and in partnership to deliver the required future prevalence targets of 25% by 2021.
+A workshops was held in December, facilitated by MHCC, with 3rd sector partners to explore how GMMH can work together and in partnership to deliver the required future prevalence targets of 25% by 2021, and how integration of their IAPT services can improve the care pathway for people.
+This workshop also focussed on prevalence and how the number of people who are accessing services can be increased, as this is currently a challenge within Manchester.

-3.2 Acute Care Pathway (ACP)
+4.2 Acute Care Pathway (ACP)

 Improving access and moving health provision into the community, supporting care closer to home and providing the best treatment in the right place at the right time is fundamental.
-This is enabled by transformation of the acute care pathway to provide accessible, locality-based services that will promote improved interface and Multi-Disciplinary team working between Primary Care, CMHT, HBT and inpatient services.
+This is enabled by transformation of the acute care pathway to provide accessible, locality-based services that will promote improved interface and Multi-Disciplinary team working between Primary Care, CMHT, HBT and Inpatient services.